5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 Save the file by using `Ctrl+X`, type `y` and press `Enter`.

-Now make sure that PostgreSQL is using the correct timezone (is currently set at Europe/Amsterdam):
+Now make sure that PostgreSQL is using the correct timezone **(make sure you do this step, even for Europe/Amsterdam)**:
 ```
 psql -U postgres
-SET TIME ZONE 'YOURTIMEZONE';
+SET TIME ZONE "Europe/Amsterdam";
 \q
 ```
 (Press `Ctrl` + `Z` in case you cant use \q)